 Find a Vet in another Country

 When buying a horse in another country you usually have to rely on a vet located in that country to carry out the exam.
 The normal protocal is that this is done in conjunction with your regular vet as ultimately he or she will be the one caring for your horse.
 However this can become a big muddle if not conducted out with the right care and information.
-The vet that actually carries out the exam is the one who is in direct contact with the horse and can make an assessment from all aspects.
-Only looking at x-rays and videos is very useful but is not the whole picture.
+The vet that actually carries out the exam is the one who is in direct contact with the horse.
+They can make an assessment from all aspects of th encounter with the equine.
+Simply looking at x-rays and videos is very useful but is not the whole picture.

 What´s more we have the varibility between veterarians one says no problem the other thinks otherwise.
 So it is vital to keep in mind the question is this horse able to do the job you intend for him.
 Lets face it the demands on a leisure horse are generally much lower than of a high level competition horse.